InsertAReallyCreativeNameHere/AIO-Practice/README.md

 # AIO Practice
- Practice Stuff for the Australian Informatics Olympiad
+ yeah its not just for aio anymore. cbs changing the name